Xh4H/Discord.jl/README.md

 Pull requests are welcome!
 In most cases, it will be helpful to discuss the change you would like to make on [Discord](https://discord.gg/ng9TjYd) before diving in too deep.

+## Credits

+Big thanks to [christopher-dG](https://github.com/christopher-dG) for developing this project with me, and also [TheOnlyArtz](https://github.com/TheOnlyArtz) for initially starting up this repository with me.